neurogym/neurogym/docs/envs.md

 ### ContextDecisionMaking

+Doc:

-Logic: Agent has to perform one of two different perceptual discriminations.
+        Agent has to perform one of two different perceptual discriminations.

         On every trial, a contextual cue indicates which one to perform.

+        dt: Timestep duration. (def: 100 (ms), int)

+        rewards:

+            R_ABORTED: given when breaking fixation. (def: -0.1, float)

+            R_CORRECT: given when correct. (def: +1., float)

+        timing: Description and duration of periods forming a trial.

 Reference paper:

 [Context-dependent computation by recurrent dynamics in prefrontal cortex](https://www.nature.com/articles/nature12742)

 Default Period timing (ms)